Op-Ed: Escalation or desperation? Russia fires ballistic missile at Ukraine

 In an additional escalation, this time a real one, North Korean troops and weapons are said to be operating in Russia.
 Various sources state these troops are operating in the Kursk region and taking significant casualties.
 They don’t seem to be particularly combat-effective.

 Despite claims by the incoming Trump administration, this situation is likely to be difficult to defuse.
 Russia is trying to save face.
-Its military has take a severe beating for nearly three years.
+Its military has taken a severe beating for nearly three years.

 Ukraine won’t back down.
 Ukraine has nothing to gain from a pseudo-peace which may simply turn into another attack after the Russian military has regrown itself.
 A lasting peace is beyond US capabilities to deliver.